atari-monk/apollo/content/Morpheus/Journal/Journal.md

 12:20 - 12:42, 12:55 - 13:17, [13:47 - 14:54, 15:14 - 15:28], 16:15 - 17:30
 3 hours 20 minutes

-1. Add script goto.
-One word to open files.
+1. Script to open files with command.

-2. Add player movement to scene football and football_editor 2.0.0.
+2. Player movement scene in football 2.0.0.

 3. Add player movement animations to scene football and football_editor 2.0.0.
    Add scale multiplication to renderer fliping sprite.